Skip to main content

 3. Gonadorelin As mentioned previously, this peptide directly stimulates the pituitary, providing a powerful signal to produce LH and FSH, which is essential for re-establishing testicular function quickly.

-This type of protocol demonstrates the deep understanding of the endocrine system’s required for advanced hormonal management.
+This type of protocol demonstrates the deep understanding of the endocrine system’s feedback loops required for advanced hormonal management.
 It is a clear example of using clinical tools not just for replacement, but for the strategic restoration of the body’s innate biological processes.

 References